akoenig/ts-styleguide/README.md

   * Types should be used whenever necessary.
   * Arrays should be defined with the help of Generics as `Array<type>` instead of type[].
   * Use the `any` type sparingly, it is always better to define an interface.
-  * Always define the return type of functions.
+  * Always define the return type of functions (even if nothing will be returned `void`)
-  * If TypeScript is capable of implicitly determining the return type of a function, then it is unnecessary to define the return type.
-  * Always define the types of variables/parameters unless TypeScript can implicitly infer their type.
+  * Always define the types of variables/parameters

   - **Primitives**: When you access a primitive type you work directly on its value.